njbca/OptiPlant/README.md

 4- In the ``"Scenarios"`` sheet, define which scenarios you want to run and the assumptions.

-5- Save all the files you changed..
+5- Save all the files you changed.

 ### Run the model